Japanese Iraq Reconstruction and Support Group

 The Japanese Iraq Reconstruction and Support Group, also known as the Japan Self-Defense Forces Iraq Reconstruction and Support Group (自衛隊イラク復興支援群), was a battalion-sized, largely humanitarian contingent of the Japan Self-Defense Forces that was sent to Samawah, southern Iraq in early January 2004 and withdrawn by late July 2006.
 However, the last JASDF forces left Kuwait on December 18, 2008.
 Approximately 5,500 Japanese Ground Self-Defense Force members were present in Samawah between 2004 and 2006.

 Their duties had included tasks such as water purification, reconstruction and reestablishment of public facilities, including medical facilities known as Public Health Centers, for the Iraqi people.
+Due to Japanese soldiers being prohibited from engaging enemy combatants.
+Protection for the Group was provided primarily by the Australian Army with the approval of the Australian Government, who formed a battlegroup known as the Al Muthanna Task Group (AMTG), whose primary role was to provide a secure environment for the JIRSG.
 While legally required to remain within noncombat zones, GSDF records revealed that Japanese troops were present in areas of active hostilities.